Friday, May 1, 2020 LMH Health Resuming Services | Learn More

 Breast cancer also affects men and children and may occur during pregnancy, although it is rare in these populations.
 Refer to the following PDQ summaries for more information:

 Incidence and Mortality

-Breast cancer is the most common noncutaneous cancer in U.S. women, with an estimated 62,930 cases of in situ disease and 268,600 cases of invasive disease in 2019.
+Breast cancer is the most common noncutaneous cancer in U.S. women, with an estimated 48,530 cases of female breast ductal carcinoma in situ and 276,480 cases of invasive disease in 2020.
 Thus, fewer than one of six women diagnosed with breast cancer die of the disease.
-By comparison, it is estimated that about 66,020 American women will die of lung cancer in 2019.
+By comparison, it is estimated that about 63,220 American women will die of lung cancer in 2020.
 Men account for 1% of breast cancer cases and breast cancer deaths (refer to the Special Populations section in the PDQ summary on Breast Cancer Screening for more information).

 Widespread adoption of screening increases breast cancer incidence in a given population and changes the characteristics of cancers detected, with increased incidence of lower-risk cancers, premalignant lesions, and ductal carcinoma in situ (DCIS).
 (Refer to the Ductal carcinoma in situ (DCIS) section in the Pathologic Evaluation of Breast Tissue section in the PDQ summary on Breast Cancer Screening for more information.)
 Population studies from the United States and the United Kingdom demonstrate an increase in DCIS and invasive breast cancer incidence since the 1970s, attributable to the widespread adoption of both postmenopausal hormone therapy and screening mammography.
 In the last decade, women have refrained from using postmenopausal hormones, and breast cancer incidence has declined, but not to the levels seen before the widespread use of screening mammography.